NIGK13003U Tropical Forest Restoration

 Student presentation and discussions of selected tropical forest restoration projects

-The objective of the course is to provide the student with knowledge on how to design and implement tropical forest restoration programmes that are adapted to local biophysical and social situations.
+The objective of the course is to provide the student with knowledge on how to design and implement assisted regeneration, enrichment plantings or reforestation as part of tropical forest restoration programs.
 The course focuses on the initial restoration phase and shall provide the students with thorough knowledge on wise choice of methods, species and propagation techniques in relation to given restoration objectives.

 By the end of the course the students are expected to be able